Fossil-free by 2050

 Like many, Denmark was also once entirely dependent on imported oil and other fossil fuels.
 Today, more than 30 per cent of Denmark’s energy needs come from renewables.
 We expect to reach 50 per cent by 2030, and by 2050, Denmark will be 100 per cent independent of fossil fuels altogether.

 Decoupling economic growth from energy consumption

 Reconciling economic growth with ambitious green policies has been Denmark’s hallmark for decades.
-Over the past 35 years, Denmark has managed to decouple economic growth from its overall energy consumption: Danish GDP has increased by more than 70 per cent, while the Danish energy consumption has remained unchanged and water consumption has decreased by 40 per cent.
+From 1980, Denmark has managed to decouple economic growth from its overall energy consumption: Danish GDP has increased by 100 per cent, while the Danish energy consumption has only increased by 6 per cent and water consumption has decreased by 40 per cent.
 This proves that it is possible to create growth without using more energy.